Hydro-Québec's electricity transmission system: Hydro towers

-Hydro-Québec TransÉnergie uses a combination of double-circuit three-level pylons and single-circuit delta pylons to suspend electrical conductors of other voltages, such as 315 kV.
+Hydro-Québec TransÉnergie uses a combination of double-circuit three-level towers and single-circuit delta towers to suspend electrical conductors of other voltages, such as 315 kV.
 The ±450 kV high-voltage direct current line in Hydro-Québec's power grid uses a T-shaped tower, lattice or pole, to support two bundles of three conductors on each side.
 The direct current power line sometimes uses two poles or a wider, pyramidal, self-supporting lattice structure for angle towers.